scooter99boston/bbu-gf/docs/gf_assurance/index.md

 ### Trust Actors
 The following is the set of Sovrin Entities who play a role in the Sovrin Governance Framework in assessing and opining on Trust Assertions in the Sovrin Network.

-1. Bedrock Board of Directors.
+1. Bedrock Governing Board.
 Issues the Policies within the Sovrin Governance Framework and has the right to approve and suspend Stewards from the Sovrin Network.
 It has the right to perform Self-Certification to evoke assurance from Relying
 Parties.

 2. Stewards.
-Agree to the Sovrin Steward Agreement and perform Self-Certification of compliance with the Steward Business Policies and Steward Technical Policies.
+Agree to the Steward Agreement and perform Self-Certification of compliance with the Steward Business Policies and Steward Technical Policies.

 3. Legal Authorities.
-Enforce laws in the Jurisdictions of the Sovrin Foundation and Stewards and mediates the Sovrin Steward Agreement if challenged.
+Enforce laws in the Jurisdictions of the Bedrock Consortium and Stewards and mediates the Sovrin Steward Agreement if challenged.

 ### Trust Mechanisms
-The following are actions that the Sovrin Foundation takes to assert and assure trust:
+The following are actions that the Bedrock Consortium takes to assert and assure trust:

 1. Contracts and Agreements
 2. Self-Assertion
     a.
-Sovrin Trust Criteria Compliance
+Bedrock Consortium Trust Criteria Compliance
     b.
 Legal Compliance

 ### Trust Governance